rjseymour66/architecture-patterns-go/README.md

 The terms _business logic_ and _domain model_ are interchangeable.
 What they really mean is, "What problem am I trying to solve?".
 Each

+### Entity

+An _entity_ is a domain object that has a persistent, long-lived identity.
+These objects have unique identifiers, such as UUIDs.

+Think about two people and SSNs: there might be 2 men from the same town, with the same birthdate, named Bill Smith, and share every major characteristic, but they are not the same.

+Entities have _identity equality_.
+This is checking that two or more entities are the exact same entity--have the same UUID.
+In software, this is might mean testing whether two objects of the same type occupy the same address space.

+### Value object

+A _value object_ is any domain object that is uniquely identified by the data that it holds.
+Whenever there is a business concept that has data but no identity (reference number, ID, etc.), you can represent it as a value object.

+A good example is money: a $10 bill is equal to another $10 bill--it doesn't have to be the _exact_ $10 bill to be equal.
+Both bills are equal in _value_.

+### Domain service

+A _domain service_ is an operation that doesn't have a natural home as an entity or value object.

 ## Patterns